jellyfin-archive/jellyfin-android-original/README.md

 A Cordova-based mobile app for [Jellyfin](https://github.com/jellyfin/jellyfin/).

 > This project currently uses a customized version of the Android platform for Cordova that includes native Android code that will need to be migrated to a plugin or otherwise removed.
 (See the `com.mb.android` package in `platforms/android/src`.)
-This currently blocks supporting iOS and updating Cordova, the Android platform for Cordova.
+This currently blocks supporting iOS and updating Cordova and the Android platform for Cordova.

 ## Building Jellyfin.Mobile from source